Five Arch Bridge

 Painshill Park, Surrey

-This was one of our most challenging jobs to date, one that could not be rushed.
-Operating from marine deposits and piled foundations, a flat scaffold deck was initially provided for access and then later used as the support for the arch form itself.
-The design had to take account and limit deflections in all components, the pour rate and sequence planned to minimise out of balance forces.
+The bridge was one of our most challenging jobs to date, one that could not be rushed.
+Operating from marine deposits and piled foundations, a flat scaffold deck was initially supplied for access and then later used as the support for the arch form itself.
+The design had to limit deflections in all components, so the pour rate and sequence was planned to minimise out of balance forces.

-The arch form itself did not suit modern steel forms so was designed as a half cart-wheel simply supported from the piers either side.
+The arch itself did not suit modern steel forms and was designed as a half cartwheel supported from the piers on either side.